 A New Zealand based system ensures that classifications are assigned according to New Zealand's values and laws.
 It allows members of the public to give feedback and make complaints, and gives them the opportunity to participate in the classification system by submitting things for classification, or making appeals to have a classification changed.

 A lot of content can be accessed online - what role does the classification system have here?

 The ability to access content doesn't automatically mean that the content is okay or safe to watch.
 Classifications and descriptive notes help people to make informed choices about the content they view online.

 The availability of unclassified and potentially harmful content online makes our classification system even more important for providing guidance and protection for New Zealanders.
-You can now find New Zealand classification information on a variety of online entertainment platforms and websites, including the Xbox store, Playstation store, iTunes, Google Play movies, Netflix and Lightbox.
+You can now find New Zealand classification information on a wide variety of online entertainment platforms and websites, including the Xbox store, Playstation store, iTunes, Google Play movies, Netflix and Lightbox.
 This means that New Zealanders can rely on classification information they know and trust, whether they get something from a store or if they find it online.

 It is important that the Classification Office is aware of New Zealanders' views about content in films, games and other publications.
 It's also important that we are aware of New Zealanders' views and perceptions of the classification system itself.
 We conduct research to gain insight into how people see the system, and what people tell us is that the classification system is important because it gives them guidance and protection from potentially harmful content.

 A majority of New Zealanders think classifications are useful.

 In our 2011 public opinion research Understanding the Classification System: New Zealanders' views, 92% of participants said that classifications were important when choosing movies or games for a child or young person, and 75% said the Classification Office was doing a good or excellent job.